Costa Rica 10 days itinerary

 Enjoy adventure activities

-Beyond wildlife-oriented trips, Tortuguero also offers opportunities to hike and go zip-lining.
+Beyond wildlife-oriented trips, Tortuguero also offers opportunities to hike and go zip-lining and is a great add on to any Costa Rica adventure tour.

-If you have a head for heights, note that Aninga Lodge’s canopy zipline experience has seven cables, eleven platforms, four suspension bridges and a Tarzan swing.
+If you have a head for heights, note that Aninga Lodge’s canopy zipline experience has seven cables, eleven platforms, and four suspension bridges.

 canopy-zipline-costa-rica-shutterstock_1033059343